 Manage access to billing information for Azure

-Give access to billing
+Give others access to view billing information

 - Service Administrator

-- Billing Reader
+- Billing reader

 Allow users to download invoices

-Select Invoices and then Access to invoices.
+Select Invoices and then Access to invoice.

 Select On and save.